-Students must apply for admission to the BFA emphasis in Film and New Media (FNM) by completing an application form and supplying references, a resume and examples of creative work.
+Students must apply for admission to the BFA emphasis in Film and New Media (FNM) by completing an application, which includes references, a resume, and examples of creative work.
 This application applies to both new students and transfer students.
-Students who are applying for transfer into the program must complete the application and provide grade transcripts demonstrating a 3.0 current and cumulative GPA or higher.
-Students should contact the Johnny Carson School of Theatre and Film for information and application materials.
+Those who are applying for transfer into the program must complete the application and provide grade transcripts demonstrating a 3.0 current and cumulative GPA or higher.
+Students should visit the Johnny Carson School of Theatre and Film website for information and application procedures.

-Once the application materials have been received, the student will be notified by the school if accepted to the FNM emphasis.
-Once accepted, a student must maintain a 3.0 current and cumulative GPA from that point forward, complete a portfolio review (after taking THEA 482), and receive approval from the FNM faculty before they may granted full FNM student status.
-The Johnny Carson School of Theatre and Film reserves the right to limit the total number of FNM students accepted and FNM students allowed to continue in the emphasis.
+After the application materials have been reviewed by the faculty, students will be notified of their acceptance status.
+Once admitted, a student must maintain a 3.0 cumulative GPA from that point forward and complete a portfolio review during the sophomore year.
+Admission to the FNM emphasis is highly competitive; the Johnny Carson School of Theatre and Film reserves the right to limit the total number of FNM students accepted to the program.

 BFA Core Requirements21

 THEA 114 Basic Acting Techniques I3

 THEA 120 Principles of Design for Theatre & Film3

 THEA 201 Technical Theatre Practice3